pplonski/ml-model-slides/README.md

 - one nootebook to train Random Forest on Iris dataset
 - one notebook to predict Iris species - it is served as online presentation.
 You can select sample values during presentation and compute the prediction in the slides! 😎

+The notebooks are deployed on online server as website and slides.
+It is created with [Mercury](https://github.com/mljar/mercury) framework.

 The app is available online, deployed at Heroku https://ml-model-presentation.herokuapp.com/

-The website and slides are created with [Mercury](https://github.com/mljar/mercury) framework.

 ## Screenshot